obrigg/Vanilla-ISE/README.md

 * Grant and revoke network access "vouchers".
 <img src="img/voucher list.png">
 <img src="img/add voucher.png">
+* MAB endpoints' profile clean-up service.
+Based on customers' requests to re-profile certain MAB endpoints once they've gone off the network and back on, this service will delete offline endpoints from endpoint groups tagged with #cleanup in their desctiption.
+When the endpoint will re-connect to the network, it will be profiled from scratch.
+* Vanilla ISE now requires authentication.
+Use the your ISE credentials to authenticate to Vanilla ISE.
 ##### Communication with the devices, and data parsing is powered by <img src="/img/pyats.png">
 More information about pyATS is available at: https://developer.cisco.com/pyats/
 ## Running vanilla ISE: